dtinit/data-transfer-project/Documentation/Developer.md

 For local development and testing, a `secrets.csv` file should be included in `config/environments/local`.
 This should contain all your API keys, see `secrets_template.csv` (TODO: add sample) for an example.

+## Creating the Docker Network

+* docker network create dataportability

-## Building/Running the API server locally
+## Building/Running the API server and worker locally
-The following builds and optionally runs the API server on `port:8080`
+The following builds and optionally runs the demo server (containing the API and Transfer Worker) on `port:8080`

- * `bin/build_and_run_jar.sh api local`
+ * `./gradlew :distributions:demo-server:dockerize`
-   * This copies over LOCAL secrets and settings and compiles the api jar.
+   * This copies over LOCAL secrets and settings (configured in ~/.gradle/properties.gradle) using the LocalCloud implementation
+   * This will also build the docker image.
+ *` docker run --rm -p 8080:8080 -p 5005:5005 --name demoserver --network dataportability dataportability/demoserver`
-   * This will also prompt you to run the jar.
+   * This will run the demo server image that was just created on localhost:8080
+   * To test that this works as expected, visit https://localhost:8080/_/listDataTypes

-## Building/Running the Worker locally
+## Building/Running the Web Application locally
-The following builds and optionally runs the worker binary
+The following builds and optionally runs the web application.
+Before running the web application, make sure you have started the demoserver locally (step above) on the docker network that you created.

- * `bin/build_and_run_jar.sh worker local`
-   * This copies over LOCAL secrets and settings and compiles the worker jar.
-   * This will also prompt you to run the jar.

-## Running angular in dev mode

-The following commands will run the angular frontend in dev mode locally proxying requests to the local webserver.

-* `cd client/`
-* [optional] `npm install` #required first time through
-* `ng serve --port 3000 --proxy-config proxy.conf.json --environment local`
-* Or, using SSL: `ng serve --ssl  --port 3000 --proxy-config proxy.https.conf.json --environment localhttps`

-## Running angular tests
+ * `./gradlew -PcloudType=local :distributions:demo-server:dockerize`
+   # TODO: the docker image creation for the webapp should be split out into the :client module
+   * In addition to creating the Docker image for the Demoserver, this also creates the web application docker image
+ * `docker run --rm -p 3000:443 --name client --network dataportability dataportability/client`

-The following commands will run the angular frontend in dev mode locally proxying requests to the local webserver.
+   * This will run the web application locally on the dataportability docker network.

-* `cd client/`
-* `ng test --env=local -sm=false`
-  * Flag for environment set to local
-  * Flag for sourcemaps set to false gives better debugging messages
+   * You should now be able to access the web application at https://localhost:3000

 ## Deploying in production